fourstix/-Elfos-SPI-OLED-Drivers/README.md

   * align.asm - Demo program to draw lines, rectangles and inverset text to show pixel alignment.
   * build.bat - Windows batch file to assemble and link the sh1106 programs.
 Replace [Your_Path] with the correct path information for your system.
   * clean.bat - Windows batch file to delete assembled binaries and their associated files.
+* **/src/oled_spi/**  -- Source files for the Elfo/OS Graphics OLED SPI device library.
+  * *.asm - Assembly source files for library functions.
+  * build.bat - Windows batch file to assemble and create the gfx_oled graphics library.
+Replace [Your_Path] with the correct path information for your system.
+  * clean.bat - Windows batch file to delete the gfx_oled library and its associated files.
 * **/src/include/**  -- Include files for the SH1106 display programs and the libraries.
   * sysconfig.inc - System configuration definitions for programs.
   * sh1106.inc - SH1106 display value constants.